-So anyhoo, all that to say, HERE WE ARE – 11 of us (counting me) plus Viet, our local guide who is travelling with us for the whole two weeks and is a great singer (we made him sing to us on the bus) as well as historian filling us with all sorts of fascinating details about customs, culture and history.
+So anyhoo, all that to say, HERE WE ARE – 11 of us (counting me) plus Viet, who is travelling with us for the whole two weeks and is a great singer (we made him sing to us on the bus) as well as historian filling us in with all sorts of fascinating details about customs, culture and history.

 An overnight on Ha Long Bay is amazing!